What is PRP? How is it obtained and administered?

 What is Regenerative Medicine?

-Regenerative Medicine refers to minimally invasive alternative treatment that is a step below surgery.
-The most cutting-edge and contemporary tool of regenerative medicine is Platelet Rich Plasma (PRP).
-It has been used to treat tendon, ligament, cartilage and bone injuries, especially in areas where the body is slow to regenerate or heal due to lack of blood flow.
-Conditions such as non-retracted or partial rotator cuff tear, calcific tendinitis (of the shoulders, knees and ankles), Tennis’ or Golfer’s elbow (lateral or medial epicondylitis), Achilles tendonitis, plantar fasciitis, back pain, stress fracture or even bone fractures can all be treated with PRP.
+Regenerative Medicine refers to minimally invasive alternative treatment that is used instead of or in conjunction with surgery.
+Regenerative medicine utilizes the body's own ability to heal itself as treatment.
+Regenerative medicine has several treatment options including pro-lo therapy, and our most cutting edge and innovative tool, Platelet Rich Plasma (PRP).
+It has been used to treat tendon, ligament, cartilage and bone injuries where the body is slow to regenerate or heal.
+Conditions such as non-retracted or partial rotator cuff tear, calcific tendinitis (of the shoulders, knees, and ankles), Tennis’ or Golfer’s elbow (lateral or medial epicondylitis), Achilles tendonitis, plantar fasciitis, back pain, stress fracture or even bone fractures.